gboeer/gboeer.github.io/drafts/yolo_versions.md

 ---

+## The Foundations of YOLO: Joseph Redmon’s Contributions

+The YOLO story begins with [Joseph Redmon](https://www.pjreddie.com/), who introduced the framework in 2016 with his paper ["You Only Look Once: Unified, Real-Time Object Detection"](https://arxiv.org/abs/1506.02640).
+Over the course of three major iterations, Redmon established the foundation of YOLO’s design and philosophy, which continues to influence all subsequent versions.

+### Key Ideas That Define YOLO

+What makes YOLO unique is its **single-shot detection approach**.
+Instead of breaking the image into regions or running multiple passes, YOLO processes the entire image in one go, framing object detection as a regression problem.
+This method allows YOLO to be incredibly fast and efficient, making it ideal for real-time applications.

+Even today, these core ideas—processing the image in one pass, dividing it into a grid, and predicting bounding boxes and class probabilities simultaneously—are present in every version of YOLO, no matter how advanced or modified they’ve become.

+---

+### Joseph Redmon's Exit from YOLO Development

+In 2020, Joseph Redmon made the decision to withdraw from computer vision research.
+As he explained in a twitter statement, the ethical implications of his work, particularly its use in military applications and the growing concerns around privacy, were impossible for him to ignore:

+> "I stopped doing CV research because I saw the impact my work was having.
+I loved the work but the military applications and privacy concerns eventually became impossible to ignore."

+His withdrawal marked the end of his direct contributions to YOLO, but the framework lives on, thanks to the open-source community and researchers who continue to develop and extend it.

+Joseph Redmon not only made YOLO freely available but also showcased his playful and humorous personality by licensing YOLO (or more specifically, its underlying library **Darknet**) under the **"DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE"**.
+This license epitomized the open-source ethos of YOLO's origins and emphasized complete freedom for users.
+However, as the YOLO framework evolved through different contributors, subsequent versions adopted a variety of licenses, some of which impose more restrictions—something we’ll explore as we look at the newer YOLO implementations.

+---

+## The first three versions

+The first three YOLO versions remain **essential starting points** for anyone learning about YOLO.
+They encapsulate the core philosophy of YOLO—speed, simplicity, and real-time performance—and form the backbone of all subsequent developments in the framework.
+Even as YOLO has evolved, these foundational ideas have remained integral to most of the new version.

 ### YOLO v1 (2016)

-The original YOLO was introduced in 2016 by Joseph Redmon et al. It revolutionized object detection by framing it as a single regression problem.
+The original YOLO revolutionized object detection by framing it as a single regression problem.
 While it was fast, YOLO v1 struggled with detecting small objects and had relatively low accuracy compared to region proposal methods like Faster R-CNN.

 **Highlights:**
 - Introduced the single-shot detection approach.